DJ-Dingo/pibooth-oled-display/README.rst

    :align: center
    :alt: OLED screen

-THE README FILE IS STILL UNDER DEVELOPMENT!!!!!
+THE README FILE IS STILL UNDER DEVELOPMENT!!!!!.
+**SPI displays not supportet in this version yet** but some SPI displays can allso use I2c.

 Add a **COOL** small OLED-screen etc, 128x32 or 120x64 connected Through I2c.

 It can show numbers of **Photos Taken**, **Printed Photos**, **Forgotten Photos**, **Remaining Duplicates**.

-It can show an image like your own logo.
+It can show an image like your own **Logo**.

 It also have 2 x **Free-Text** where you can write your own text and move around on the screen.